 c.
 17 Hj.

-Gate of Jibraeel (باب جبرائـﻴل) Gate No. 40 also known as Bab un-Nabi, is situated to the north of Bab al-Baqi, and is known as the Bab-e Jibraeel because according to tradition, angel Gabriel used to enter Prophet's Mosque through this gate.
-According to Samhoudi it has been moved east-eards during many expansions of the mosque.
+The Bab Jibrīl (باب جبرائـﻴل), meaning the Gate of Gabriel, also known as Bab un-Nabi, is situated along the eastern wall of the Ottoman prayer hall of Masjid Nabawi.
+It is located between the Bab al-Baqi (to the south) and Bab al-Nisa to the north.
+It is known as the Bab Jibrīl (also spelled Jibreel) because according to tradition, angel Gabriel used to enter Prophet's Mosque through this gate.
+According to Samhoudi it has been moved east-wards during many expansions of the mosque.

 c.
 1988 CE